How to draw a racing motorcycle – A comprehensive guide

 The part of a motor vehicle that frames the wheel well and is intended to stop debris from shooting out from the moving tire is referred to as the fender.
 Motorcycles would probably lose most of their charm without fenders.

-To make the fenders, draw two curved cones on both sides of the front suspension of the bike.
+To make the fenders, draw two curved cones on both sides of the bike’s front suspension.
 For the back, draw only one curved cone shape on the suspension.

 Step 9: Draw the wheels

-To draw the wheels just like double decker bus but a bit smaller, we will draw two circles on the suspension of our motorcycle.
+To draw the wheels just like a double-decker bus but a bit smaller, we will draw two circles on the suspension of our motorcycle.

 For the best-looking circles, mark a dot on the page as the center of the circle.
 From this dot, mark four more dots (top, bottom, right, and left) around it at the same distance.
 Now, gently connect all these dots with curved lines.
 That’s how we will make an amazing circle.

-You can also use some round-shaped objects like a bottle cap, jar lid, etc. Draw two circles for each wheel, one slightly larger than the other.
-Then draw a smaller circle inside the larger one to create the wheels.
+You can also use round objects like a bottle cap or jar lid.
+Draw two circles for each wheel, one slightly larger than the other.
+Then, draw a smaller circle inside the larger one to create the wheels.

 Step 10: Draw the handlebar and the grip

 The handlebar and grip are some vital parts of a motorcycle.
-To make the handlebar and the grip, draw three small connected rectangles as shown in the image.
+Draw three small connected rectangles to make the handlebar and the grip, as shown in the image.

 Step 11: The racing bike is ready